openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/authorization/disallow-cluster-admin/README.md

-# Prevent Default Serviceaccount
+# Disallow Cluster Admin

-The policy initiates an alert once a cluster-admin privilages have been granted to unapproved subjects (users, groups, serviceaccounts).
+The policy initiates an alert once a cluster-admin privileges have been granted to unapproved subjects (users, groups, serviceaccounts).

 cluster-admin is the most powerful ClusterRole that Openshift has for its users; Once it has been granted to a subject - this subject can perform any operation on the entire cluster; The best practice for managing it appropriatly is to raise an alert for any unauthorized entity that it has been granted to in the environment.